structurizr/dsl/docs/language-reference.md

 ## Architecture decision records (ADRs)

-The `!adrs` keyword can be used to attach Markdown/AsciiDoc ADRs to the parent context (either the workspace, or a software system).
+The `!adrs` keyword can be used to attach Markdown/AsciiDoc ADRs to the parent context (either the workspace, a software system, or a container).

 ```
 !adrs <path> <fully qualified class name>